loveencounterflow/interskiplist/README.md

 * it finds applicable entries by executing `find_entries_with_all_points`—that means you can pass in one or any number of points, and the returned structure will give you a lowest-common-denominator description.

-* it then iterates over the key/value pairs of all entries found, in insertion order, skipping the keys `idx`, `id`, `lo`, `hi` and `size` (unless told otherwise), and assigns the values to the result (again unless told otherwise); since assignment is done in interval insertion order, attributes of later entries will replace attributes of earlier entries.
+* it then iterates over the key/value pairs of all entries found, in addion order, skipping the keys `idx`, `id`, `lo`, `hi` and `size` (unless told otherwise), and assigns the values to the result (again unless told otherwise); since assignment is done in interval addion order, attributes of later entries will replace attributes of earlier entries.
 This is essentially how CSS works (otherwise equivalent rules that come later in the stylesheet win over earlier ones), and it is also how `Object.assign` works (for which reason it is dubbed 'assign' mode).